We've rounded up the very best gourmet gastropubs you can spend a night in – each one perfect for a romantic break.

 The Anchor is not the easiest pub to find, but it's worth the effort.
 With a beautifully restored interior that still boasts plenty of character, a cosy bar, a restaurant that's been awarded two AA Rosettes, a small but perfectly formed outdoor space, and five unique bedrooms, this place is hard to beat.
 Choose from three separate dining areas – the main dining room, bar ('Snug') and the saloon.
 Stay at the Anchor and enjoy comfort and character, delicious dining and a raft of real ales and full-bodied wines.

-This lovely country inn is part of the Guinness family-owned Elveden Estate and was refurbished in 2011.
+This lovely country inn is part of the Guinness family-owned Elveden Estate.
 It offers a bar, a dining room, a terrace and four luxury bedrooms.
 There are regional ales on tap, and the menu features dishes using locally sourced ingredients and seasonal produce.
-The Elveden Inn was named AA Pub of The Year for 2013.

 The Angel at Hetton